NicoNubGames/CML/docs/README.md

 | coordinate_parser    | A C++ program that compiles a coordinate list (from addToCoordinateList) to a macromod data script that is used to specify **bulk relative coordinates** and **yaw/pitch vectors** that are independent with respect to the bot's cardinal direction. |
 | remote_hosting_tools | Various programs, batch files, and instructions on how to create persistent, **graphics-enabled sessions** on either other user accounts, or a remote Windows machine.                                                                                |
 | restart_mc           | An **autohotkey** script that will restart the Minecraft client and autojoin a specified server.                                                                                                                                                      |

-## Q & A

-**Why are some scripts marked with CML\_ and others aren't?**

-The "CML\_" marker is only afforded to the scripts that are modular and useful enough to get library status.
-Especially scripts which are meant to be building blocks.

-## Deprecation Notice

-To clean this repository up, a large number of scripts were moved into the "deprecated" folder under macros.
-Many of these were 1-off, or designed with an out-dated philosophy that doesn't mesh well with the current generation of scripts.

-They are still available as I hate to delete anything, as there is still a dearth of good publicly-available macromod code.
-However, they might be difficult to get working.